owenjm/damidseq_pipeline/README.md

 Processing DamID-seq data involves extending single-end reads, aligning the reads to the genome and determining the coverage, similar to processing regular ChIP-seq datasets.
 However, as DamID data is represented as a log2 ratio of (Dam-fusion/Dam), normalisation of the sample and Dam-only control is necessary and adding pseudocounts to mitigate the effect of background counts is highly recommended.

 [damidseq_pipeline](https://github.com/owenjm/damidseq_pipeline/tarball/master) is a single script that automatically handles sequence alignment, read extension, binned counts, normalisation, pseudocount addition and final ratio file generation.
-The script uses FASTQ or BAM files as input, and outputs the final log2 ratio files in GFF or bedGraph format.
+The script uses FASTQ or BAM files as input, and outputs the final log2 ratio files in bedGraph (or optionally GFF) format.

-These output ratio files can easily be converted to TDF for viewing in [IGV](http://www.broadinstitute.org/software/igv/) with the provided [gff2tdf.pl](http://github.com/owenjm/damid_pipeline/blob/master/gff2tdf.pl?raw=true) script (see below).
-The files can be processed for peak calling using [find_peaks](http://github.com/owenjm/find_peaks) or, if using RNA pol II Targeted DamID, transcribed genes can be called using [polii.gene.call](http://github.com/owenjm/polii.gene.call).
+These output ratio files can easily be converted to TDF for viewing in [IGV](http://www.broadinstitute.org/software/igv/) using igvtools.
+The files can be processed for peak calling using [find_peaks](http://github.com/owenjm/find_peaks) or, if using RNA pol II Targeted DamID, transcribed genes can be determined using [polii.gene.call](http://github.com/owenjm/polii.gene.call).

 ## Citation